MonitSharma/Learn-Quantum-Machine-Learning/README.md

-# Pennylane_tutorials
+# A course on Quantum Machine Learning

-Learn Quantum Machine Learning using pennylane framework
+This course will take you through the basic theory required to understand quantum machine learning.